toufikj/Grafana-EKS/README.md

 Follow the steps to deploy the Grafana and prometheus Follow the commands from file helm_deploy-grafana-prom-cmd.txt exactly

+If the pvc is pending state, delete the pending pvc and try again.

 Check if all resources created are running.